loveandpwns/Event-Sim/README.md

 ### Important Notes

-- Bonds increase pairing probability but don't guarantee it
+- Bonds increase pairing probability.
+Nothing is guranteed.
-- Bonds currently only work in two player pairings
+- Bonds currently only work in two player pairings.
-- If a bonded partner dies or gets different continuity flags, they may not pair
+- If a bonded partner dies or gets different continuity flags, they may not pair.
-- Bonds work independently of districts
+- Bonds work independently of districts.
-- Simple mode is designed for balanced gameplay without forced pairings
+- Simple mode is designed for balanced gameplay without forced pairings.

 ### Advanced Mode (Coming Soon)